-If you have purchased a Pippa to use on an Aga or a Rayburn and your Pippa tells you your stove is left on, get in touch with us by emailing email@example.com.
-We can disable the stove left on alerts remotely.
+If you have purchased a Pippa to use on an Aga or a Rayburn and your Pippa tells you your stove is left on, get in touch with us by emailing firstname.lastname@example.org.
+We can adjust the alerts remotely.

 Pippa comes with a subscription that includes the cost of the automated phone calls and text messages.
 When this expires you have the option to renew the subscription or continue with the audio alerts only.
 Go to accounts.mypippa.me to resubscribe.

 As well as the information you give us when you register your Pippa, Pippa will record information on the alarms you have had.
 You can view these on the app or on your account.
 Pippa may also record your cooking times, style and frequency.
 If you received your Pippa from your insurance company, we may share this data with them.

 No. The thermal sensor on your Pippa can only detect hot objects (>50 Celsius ) that are on the stove top.
 It cannot see into the rest of the kitchen.
 It cannot see you unless you put your hand in front of a hot object (e.g. to stir a pan or cancel an alarm).

 Pippa collects the data on your alarms (see previous FAQ).